-Bay leaf is used in many style of cooking.
+Bay leaf is used in many styles of cooking.
 In Asia, they are mostly used in Indonesian and Filipino cooking.
-Best used as a dry herb, bay leaf has a earthy, eucalyptus like taste.
+Best used as a dry herb, bay leaf has an earthy, eucalyptus-like taste.
 Due to this, they must be used sparingly.
 Correctly used, adding bay leaf into a dish will be the dish’s ‘wow’ factor.

 Famous Asian Dishes with Bay Leaf : Adobo, Opor Ayam

 The curry tree is native to India and Sri Lanka.
 A significant herb in Indian cooking, curry leaves are also used in Malaysia, Indonesia, and Singapore.
 Curry leaves have a peppery taste and a very strong aroma, activated upon contact with heat.
 For this reason, curry leaves are usually fried with other ingredients such as ginger and onion in the first stage of food preparation.